Nader Shah: First Ottoman campaign and the reconquest of the Caucasus

 Court scene with Tahmasp II in the centre, and Nader to his left.
 From an illustrated Indian copy of the Jahangosha-ye Naderi, dated 1757/58.

 In the spring of 1730, Nader attacked Iran's archrival the Ottomans and regained most of the territory lost during the recent chaos.
 At the same time, the Abdali Afghans rebelled and besieged Mashhad, forcing Nader to suspend his campaign and save his brother, Ebrahim.
 It took Nader fourteen months to crush this uprising.

 Relations between Nader and the Shah had declined as the latter grew jealous of his general's military successes.
 While Nader was absent in the east, Tahmasp tried to assert himself by launching a foolhardy campaign to recapture Yerevan.
 He ended up losing all of Nader's recent gains to the Ottomans and signed a treaty ceding Georgia and Armenia in exchange for Tabriz.
 Nader, furious, saw that the moment had come to remove Tahmasp from power.
 He denounced the treaty, seeking popular support for a war against the Ottomans.
 In Isfahan, Nader got Tahmasp drunk then showed him to the courtiers, asking if a man in such a state was fit to rule.
 In 1732 he forced Tahmasp to abdicate in favour of the Shah's baby son, Abbas III, to whom Nader became regent.

-Nader decided, as he continued the 1730–1735 war, that he could win back the territory in Armenia and Georgia by seizing Ottoman Baghdad and then offering it in exchange for the lost provinces, but his plan went badly amiss when his army was routed by the Ottoman general Topal Osman Pasha near the city in 1733.
-This was the only time that he was ever defeated in battle.
+Nader decided, as he continued the 1730–1735 war, that he could win back the territory in Armenia and Georgia by seizing Ottoman Baghdad and then offering it in exchange for the lost provinces, but his plan went badly amiss when his army was routed by the Ottoman general Topal Osman Pasha near the city in 1733, and the 12,000 soldiers he'd left under the commander Mohammad Khan Baloch to resume the siege were turned to flight.
+This was the only time that he was ever defeated in battle, and it was due to overconfidence which Nader had built through what was a, so far, unblemished military record.
 Nader decided he needed to regain the initiative as soon as possible to save his position because revolts were already breaking out in Iran.
 He faced Topal again with a larger force and defeated and killed him.
 He then besieged Baghdad, as well as Ganja in the northern provinces, achieving an alliance with Russia against the Ottomans.
-Nader scored a great victory over a superior Ottoman force at Baghavard, and by the summer of 1735, Iranian Armenia and Georgia were his again.
+Nader scored a great victory over a superior Ottoman force at Baghavard despite being outnumbered nearly six to one, and by the summer of 1735, Iranian Armenia and Georgia were his again.
 In March 1735, he signed a treaty with the Russians in Ganja by which the latter agreed to withdraw all of their troops from Iranian territory (those which had not already been ceded back by the 1732 Treaty of Resht), resulting in the reestablishment of Iranian rule over all of the Caucasus and northern mainland Iran.